We may receive compensation when you click on links to products from our partners.

 But if you want to get more honest responses that an employee might not feel comfortable saying directly, you could also run anonymous surveys that can be an invaluable resource for discovering big issues that require immediate attention.

-In order to feel value, remote workers must know that their work is recognized and appreciated.
+In order to feel valued, remote workers must know that their work is recognized and appreciated.
 Going from project to project without knowing whether anybody notices your work can be very discouraging, so leaders should make an effort to reach out and congratulate employees on a job well done, even when they are working remotely.

 If you want to take it a step further, you could even consider setting up a rewards system based on performance.
 When you set out to achieve ambitious milestones, create a bonus or other reward for achieving them.
 That way, remote workers will feel extra motivation to push through complex challenges.